 The secondary service area is comprised of those who may pass by the City to use nearby facilities or parks, and correlates with other City limits and areas of unincorporated King County within the service area of all parks within City limits.
 The RCO requires local agencies to evaluate needs within the primary and secondary service areas to remain eligible for grants.
-For Black Diamond, the regional parks determine the service area of the secondary service area.
+For Black Diamond, the regional parks determine the service area o